-Program Data for Bachelor Arts in Product Design

-- Demonstrate knowledge of the technical skills, tools, systems, and processes of design in order to distill one solution from multiple possibilities. - Apply appropriate research methodologies to frame emerging needs for new product systems, including observational, psychographic, and ethnographic data. - Strategize design solutions and effectively communicate them both visually and through client-centric presentation. - Utilize a project-based approach that innovates design solutions for both community and industrial needs. - Synthesize how to implement a design idea, through prototyping, manufacturing, and materials selection, taking into account evolutions and revolutions in manufacturing and production ecosystems - Demonstrate professionalism, leadership, and responsibility through critical thinking, self-evaluation, collaboration, and teamwork. - Integrate an interdisciplinary approach to design that incorporates both global and multicultural concepts and perspectives.
+The program learning outcomes directly align with the institutional learning outcomes (ILOs) and are directly related to product design education and practice.
+Upon completion of the Bachelor of Arts in Product Design program, students will be able to demonstrate knowledge of the technical skills, tools, systems, and processes of design in order to distill one solution from multiple possibilities; apply appropriate research methodologies to frame emerging needs for new product systems, including observational, psychographic, and ethnographic data; strategize design solutions and effectively communicate them both visually and through client-centric presentation; utilize a projectbased approach that innovates design solutions for both community and industrial needs; synthesize how to implement a design idea, through prototyping, manufacturing, and materials selection, taking into account evolutions and revolutions in manufacturing and production ecosystems; demonstrate professionalism, leadership, and responsibility through critical thinking, self-evaluation, collaboration, and teamwork; and integrate an interdisciplinary approach to design that incorporates both global and multicultural concepts and perspectives.